 One of the least fun things to do as an adult (well, in my opinion anyway) – is taxes. *groans*

-Either way, it'll all go smoothly when I spend the afternoon plugging everything into TurboTax.
+Either way, it'll all go smoothly when I spend the afternoon plugging everything into TurboTax (yes, I'm a loyal user).
 I just don’t like doing it.
-I know I'm not the only one who feels this way but unfortunately, it has to be done.
+And I know I’m not the only one who feels this way.
+Unfortunately, it has to be done.

 |